-We delve into the world of caviar and explore how caviar is made.
-As luxurious and coveted as caviar is, it does seems deceptively easy to make: after all, you just need some fish eggs and some salt, right?
-Not so fast.
+You love eating caviar, but how much do you really know about making it?
+We delve into the world of this delicacy and explore how caviar is made.
+As luxurious and coveted as it is, seems deceptively easy to make: after all, you just need some fish eggs and some salt, right?
+It’s not that simple.
 While the ingredients might be simple, the methods of making caviar are not.
-Much like aging a fine cheese or selecting the best grapes for wine, there’s an art to making caviar that goes beyond tossing a little salt on some fish eggs.
+Much like aging a fine cheese or selecting the best grapes for wine, there’s an art that goes beyond tossing a little salt on some fish eggs.

 How to Make Caviar: Harvesting the Eggs

 How caviar is harvested: the first step is fishing or harvesting a female sturgeon ripe with eggs (for a full definition of caviar, see our What is Caviar

 section).
 Caviar is made from the unfertilized eggs of the female sturgeon.

 The sturgeon is harvested, which means it’s fished if it’s a wild fish, or harvested if it’s a farmed sturgeon.
 This is a highly sophisticated process that involves ultrasounds to check the quality and location of the eggs first, and to make sure they’re ready for extraction — sometimes a little sample is extracted with a small scalpel to test the eggs as well.